 Reusable maternity pads can be put inside the maternity pants and whipped out at lunchtime to carry on in the washable pants alone.
-Postpartum pads can be wet with water or witch hazel and stored in the fridge to soothe stitches and swollen vulvas!
-Pad popsicle!
+Postpartum pads can be wet with water or witch hazel and stored in the fridge to soothe stitches and swollen vulvas AKA a Pad popsicle!

 Yes, you can use incontinence pants for postpartum.
 They are very absorbent and easy to wash!

 We hope you've enjoyed our Ultimate guide to postpartum pants and that if you haven't tried a pair yet, you feel more confident to.
-We are so sure that you will love our period pants and pads that we have created a 90 day trial scheme for them, so if they don't work for you, we'll refund you in full.
+We are so sure that you will love our period pants and pads that we guarantee you 100% happiness for them, so if they don't work for you, we'll refund you in full.